stelar-eu/data-api/README.md

 # Documentation
-Full documentation about the Data API can be found at: http://data-api.magellan2.imsi.athenarc.gr/docs
+Once the REST API is launched, full documentation about it will be available at: <DATA-API-HOST>/docs

 # Specifications
 Data API supports [OpenAPI 3.0](https://spec.openapis.org/oas/v3.0.3) specification.
-Full specifications are available at: http://data-api.magellan2.imsi.athenarc.gr/specs
+Once the REST API is launched, full specifications will be available at: <DATA-API-HOST>/specs

 # License